 - Keep warm for 4 to 8 hours.

-- 30 minutes before finishing project, stir in mullein leaf.
+- 30 minutes before finishing the project, stir in mullein leaf.

 - Place wire strainer over the glass jar.